 More and more tourism professionals are committing to an approach that respects the environment.
 Hotels and campings limit the use of plastic.
 Welcome to the farm labels, Écogîte or Accueil Paysan are now well known to the general public.
 The Gîtes Panda label attests to respect for biodiversity, eco-habitat and eco-citizenship of the hosts.
 Many campings are part of an approach that respects the environment.

 To the eco-traveler, consuming local is the key word, and preferably organic.
 Why not take advantage of the holidays to stroll through the small markets and browse the shops of enthusiasts.
 You risk only one thing… Take a liking to this quality of life and continue all year round!

 Leisure and eco-travel

-Si the eco-traveler chooses to slow down and savor the present moment, however impossible for him to know boredom.
-Bikes, randonnée, Nordic's walk, bowling, tennis, swimming, canoe, fishing, introductions to market gardening, eco-construction and sustainable development, workshops with artisans and farm visits will always be on the menu.
+Si the eco-traveler makes the choice to slow down and savor the present moment, however impossible for him to experience boredom.
+Cycling, hiking, Nordic walking, petanque, tennis, swimming, canoeing, fishing, introduction to market gardening, eco-construction and sustainable development, workshops with craftsmen and visits to farms will always be on the agenda.

-As you will have understood, the eco-traveler has had an excellent and relaxing holiday while making reasoned and responsible choices, and respecting places and populations who welcome him.
+As you will have understood, the eco-traveler spends excellent and relaxing holidays while making reasoned and responsible choices, and respecting the places and populations that welcome him.
 Take the step!
 This summer, become an eco-traveler.